 What are rats?

 Rats are a type of rodent that are eco-important out in the wild, away from people.
-Rats act as prey for many wild animals, and they are scavengers helping to get rid of dead plant and animal materials; when rats live near people, however, they can become unwelcome pests because of the problems they cause and the dangers they create.
+Rats act as prey for many wild animals, and they are scavengers helping to get rid of dead plant and animal materials; when they live near people, however, rats are unwelcome pests because of the problems they cause and the dangers they create.